Timber Cladding Cost

 How Much Does Timber Cladding Cost?

-Oak, larch, and red cedar are the most popular materials used in timber cladding.
 Oak timber cladding typically costs between £22 to £60 per m², larch costs between £12 to £42 per m², and red cedar costs between £18 to £70 per m².
+However, this is for materials only, as within the following guide we also review how factors such as labour fees and timescale and influence the overall cost.

 timber cladding cost